oumad/FooocusPlus/fooocusplus_log.md

 * in Beta5, the Flux1D_GGUF & Flux1D_8GGUF presets now support the HyperFlux & AntiBlur LoRAs
 * in Beta5, HyperFlux16 now uses flux-hyp16-Q8_0.gguf instead of Q5, and supports FaeTastic & AntiBlur LoRAs
 * in Beta5, the two 4GB presets now correctly download the specified base models
+* in Beta6, added clip_model error control to comfy_task and added clip_model parameter to Flux1S_GGUF

 # 0.9.5